 GENERAL OFFICE INFORMATION

 The Calhoun County Commissioner of License Offices in Anniston, Alexandria and Piedmont are open from 8:00 am – 4:30 pm on Mondays thru Fridays, excluding holidays.
-The Anniston office does not close for lunch, however, the Piedmont Annex and the Alexandria offices do close for lunch from 11:30-12:30.
+The Anniston office does not close for lunch, however, the Piedmont Annex closes from 11:30 to 12:45, and the Alexandria office closes for lunch from 11:30-12:30.

 Your check should be made payable to: Barry E. Robertson, Commissioner of Licenses.
 You must have the driver’s license number and two phone numbers for the person who has signed the check.

 The Calhoun County Commissioner of License office does not accept credit or debit cards.
-However, through IMS Enterprises, Inc., a private internet company, we can process your payment for a processing fee ( $3.50 or 3% of total amount due).
+However, through Ingenuity, Inc., a private internet company, we can process your payment for a processing fee ( 3% or $3.00 minimum of total amount due).

-For multiple tag renewals, the charge is $5.00 or 3% of the total.
+For multiple tag renewals, boat renewals, manufactured homes and business licenses, the charge is 3% of the total.

-This fee is a charge from IMS Enterprises, and none of this fee is retained by Calhoun County.
+This fee is a charge from Ingenuity, Inc., and none of this fee is retained by Calhoun County.
 Please do not use your credit/debit card unless you are willing to pay this fee.

 Alabama is a title state.
 A title is a document, which proves ownership.
 Since titling requirements vary by state, you may not currently have a title on your vehicle.
 A new Alabama resident is required to title and register his/her vehicle with thirty (30) days of moving into the state with a valid out-of-state registration.
 State law requires an Alabama resident who owns a motor vehicle to obtain a title for that motor vehicle if it is 34 years or newer model.
 Automobiles and trucks 35 years old and older do not require titles.
 Boats are not titled.
 Boat trailers are not registered in Alabama.
 Campers are not titled when they are older than 20 years.